Ask a doctor about a prescription for ARTINIBSA 40 mg/mL + 5 micrograms/mL Injectable Solution

 Precautions to be taken before handling or administering the medication

 This medication should only be used by a doctor or dentist with sufficient training and familiar with the diagnosis and treatment of systemic toxicity, or under their supervision.
-Before inducing regional anesthesia with local anesthetics, it should be ensured that a resuscitation team and appropriate medication are available to apply immediate treatment for any emergency respiratory or cardiovascular.
+Before inducing regional anesthesia with local anesthetics, it should be ensured that resuscitation equipment and adequate medication are available to provide immediate treatment for any respiratory or cardiovascular emergency.
+The patient's level of consciousness should be monitored after each injection of local anesthesia.

 The patient's level of consciousness should be monitored after each injection of local anesthesia.

-The symptoms of CNS depression (convulsions, CNS depression) should be treated immediately with appropriate airway support/respiratory support and administration of anticonvulsant drugs.
+Symptoms of CNS (convulsions, CNS depression) should be treated immediately with adequate respiratory support and administration of anticonvulsant medications.

-Optimal oxygenation and ventilation, along with circulatory support and treatment of acidosis, may prevent cardiac arrest.
+Optimal oxygenation and ventilation, along with circulatory support and treatment of acidosis, can prevent cardiac arrest.

-If cardiovascular depression (hypotension, bradycardia) occurs, appropriate treatment with intravenous fluids, vasopressors or inotropic agents should be considered.
-Children should receive doses appropriate to their age and weight.
+If cardiovascular depression (hypotension, bradycardia) occurs, appropriate treatment with intravenous fluids, vasopressors, or inotropic agents should be considered.
+Children should be administered doses according to their age and weight.

-In case of cardiac arrest, immediate cardiopulmonary resuscitation should be performed.
+In case of cardiac arrest, cardiopulmonary resuscitation should be performed immediately.

 This medication should not be used if the solution is turbid or has changed color.